stujmar/class-swapper/README.md

 ### Second Case

-pass in the conditional value your conditional classes. omit your base classes.
-This way your don't abstract/abscure your classes from your jsx.
+Pass in the conditional value and your conditional classes.
+Omit your base classes.
+This way, you don't abstract/obscure your classes from your jsx.

 ```javascript
 import React, { useState, useEffect } from 'react';